-Taking the request from a browser window and processing that request by using multiple servlets as a chain is called as servlet chaining.
+Taking the request from a browser window and processing that request by using multiple servlets as a chain is called servlet chaining.
 In servlet chaining, we perform communication between servlet programs to process the request given by a client.

 What are the filters?

 This is one of the frequently asked Servlet Interview Questions and Answers.
 Intercepting filter is a special web resource program of a web application that can trap all the requests and responses of other web resource programs.
-Intercepting filter contains common and global pre-request logic and post response generation logic.
-In servlet programming, we can use servlet filter as “Interceptor” filter of the web application.
+Intercepting filter contains common and global pre-request logic and post-response generation logic.
+In servlet programming, we can use servlet filter as the “Interceptor” filter of the web application.
 Without disturbing the existing web resource of a web application if you want to add additional functionality to web application then use servlet filter support.

 What are the various listener available in Servlet?